 In primary school, the classroom teacher is the main point of contact.
 Each teacher understands the importance of close relationships and works to provide a safe and nurturing environment.

-The school also has a welfare team that works with the Support department for learning needs and the school counsellor and chaplain for emotional needs.
+The school also has a welfare team that works with the Support department for learning needs.
 Counselling services can be accessed at school and for ongoing mental health and other related issues, students can be referred to appropriate health professionals.

-At the heart of these services remains the close relationship between the family and the school.
-Our job will always be to support parents.
 The result is a safe, and caring community for all students.
-Most importantly, we are committed to ensure that at Nepean Christian School, no child will ever ‘fall through the cracks’.
+Most importantly, we are committed to ensuring that at Nepean Christian School, no child will ever ‘fall through the cracks’.